 14. Weigh the Benefit of Sending Short vs. Delaying

 If on-time and in-full percentages are calculated independently by your retail customer, you have options and more control over your freight.
 You can make judgment calls on how to send orders.

 Let’s say your last few orders have been on-time but short.
 That means your on-time score is likely high.
 If your production team is behind, you can choose to hold on to a shipment until all product is ready and deliver a day or two late, rather than further damaging you in-full metric.

-Know what your customers’ thresholds are, as well as your current performance for those metrics, so you can properly evaluate when to best send an order.
-Managing your scores in this way can help prevent against hefty fines.
+Know what your customers’ thresholds are (as well as your current performance for those metrics) so you can adequately evaluate when to send an order.
+Managing your scores in this way can help prevent hefty fines.

 Just like carriers, not all logistics providers are created equal.
 Some 3PLs don’t have the expertise necessary for excelling in the nuanced world of retail delivery.

 Ensure that you are working with a logistics solutions provider that understands complex delivery issues, has a reliable carrier network, and is equipped with technologically driven solutions that help you excel at retail logistics.
 Look for a logistics partner who has a strong track record for on-time delivery to big-box retailers.

 Case Study: How One Soda Brand Improved OTIF by 17%